1.13. plot

 1.13.2.1.
 Data Configuration File

+The data is extracted from the input-files according to the specifications in the data configuration file.
 Currently only input-files in the csv-format can be read by the tool.
-For such files the Data Configuration File needs to have the following structure:
+For such files the data configuration file needs to have the following structure:

 • general: